Elementary-team/flutter-elementary/packages/elementary_helper/README.md

 ## Description

 To make Elementary easier to use, some helpers have been added.
-Among them are custom implementations of the Pub-Sub pattern and wrappers to make easier testable interaction with Flutter from Widget Model
+Among them are custom implementations of the observer pattern and wrappers to facilitate easier and more testable interactions with Flutter from the `WidgetModel`.

 ### StateNotifier

-Behaviour is similar to ValueNotifier, but with no requirement to set initial value.
-Due to this the returned value is Nullable.
-StateNotifier's subscribers are notified whenever a state change occurs.
-Also, the subscriber is called first time at the moment of subscription.
-For emit new value there is a method accept.
+The behavior is similar to `ValueNotifier` but with no requirement to set an initial value.
+Due to this, the returned value is nullable. `StateNotifier`'s subscribers are notified whenever a state change occurs.
+Additionally, the subscriber is called for the first time at the moment of subscription.
+Use `accept` to emit a new value.

 ```dart
 final _somePropertyWithIntegerValue = StateNotifier<int>();